 The United States Congress has passed several measures in response to the COVID-19 pandemic designed to help small businesses, including tax rebates, tax-filing extensions, business loans, emergency relief, and modified tax treatment.
-Perhaps the most significant benefit, the paycheck protection loan—also known as the coronavirus loan—can convert into a grant for small business owners that use it to cover payroll costs.
+Perhaps the most significant benefit, the Paycheck Protection Program (PPP) loan, which can convert into a grant for small business owners that use it to cover payroll costs.

-The SBA 7(a) Paycheck Protection Program Loan, as it’s known formally, offers small business owners funding up to $10 million.
-If the funds are used to cover payroll, taxes, mortgage interest, and lease payments, the entire loan amount can be forgiven on June 30, 2020.
-Completing an application is the best way to ensure your business can get funding soon and cover up to eight weeks of expenses.
+The SBA 7(a) Paycheck Protection Program Loan offers small business owners funding of up to $10 million.
+If the funds are used to cover payroll, taxes, mortgage interest, and lease payments, the entire loan amount can be forgiven.

 What’s Included in This Analysis